Harshagnan/Mini-Online-Shop/README.md

+# Download zip file and open the index.html to view the website.

 # Mini-Online-Shop

 I have built a mini online shop using HTML, CSS and JavaScript.
 This is a simple, public, non-authenticated application.